x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mailboxes-exceeding-receiving-limits-report.md

    - The number of hours a mailbox is at risk
    - The maximum number of messages they received per hour
    - The top sender
-   - The percentage of mail that was spam

 Changing the filters or searching for a mailbox will change both the heatmap and table.